The push dagger is a knife very oriented to self-defense and that has its own specific area of application and an ancient history.

 It also provides a powerful addition to your EDC or Go Bag.

-Military versions made in Italy derived
+Military versions made in Italy derivative

 S.E.R.E.
 1 was born from the idea of a study group composed of Special Forces operators, martial artists and experts in survival techniques.

-The acronym S.E.R.E. refers to the four “Survival, Evasion, Resistance and Escape” principles that make up the training program provided to the
+The acronym S.E.R.E. refers to the four principles “Survival, Evasion, Resistance and Escape” that make up the training program provided to the

 Military personnel at high risk of capture.